Nat Geo Live: The Search for Life Beyond Earth

 Tuesday, April 21 | 8:00 pm CDT

-Following recommendations of Harris County and the CDC to limit large gatherings and slow the spread of the coronavirus (COVID-19), this performance has been postponed.
-SPA is actively working with artists, agents, vendors and venues to determine if the performance can be rescheduled or must be cancelled.
+Following recommendations of Harris County and the CDC to limit large gatherings and slow the spread of the coronavirus (COVID-19), this performance has been postponed until September 19, 2020 at 7:30 pm.
+The venue has changed to Cullen Theater, Wortham Center.

 What are my ticket options?